 Samples will be stored indefinitely.
 Researchers involved in this study at the University of Pennsylvania will have access to the specimens.
 These specimens may be used to conduct pilot (new) studies regarding your disease or regarding your response to the kind of treatment you received.
-Samples may be sent to other researchers for collaborative studies, including researchers at for-profit agencies.
-However, prior to shipment, all subject identifiers (name, initials and medical record numbers) will be removed.
-You will not be given results of these pilot studies.
-You have the right to withdraw any unused blood, tissue, fluid and unmanufactured or manufactured T-cells from further use by contacting Dr. Pablo Tebas.
-The results from any tests that have already been done on the blood, tissue, or fluid will be retained.
-The results from these tests will not be placed in the subject's medical record.
+Samples may also be sent to other researchers for collaborative studies, including researchers at for-profit agencies.
+However, prior to shipment, all participant identifiers (name, initials and medical record numbers) will be removed but these samples will still include your unique participant identification number.
+You will not be given results of these pilot studies or of any future testing performed on your samples.

+You have the right to withdraw any unused blood, tissue, fluid and unmanufactured or manufactured T-cells from further use by contacting Dr. Pablo Tebas at (215) 662-6932.
+Any blood, tissue, or fluid that has already been used for research will be retained.